DonMVB/aws/AWS_Assoc_SAA_C02.md

 ### 2.7.1.
 Lambda Simplified (Updated 10/12/2020)
 AWS Lambda lets you run code without provisioning or managing servers.
 It is an event driven service.
 You pay only for the compute time you consume.
 With Lambda, you can run code for virtually any type of application or backend service - all with zero administration.
 You upload your code and Lambda takes care of everything required to run and scale your code with high availability.
 You can set up your code to be automatically triggered from other AWS services or be called directly from any web or mobile app.
 Scales out, not up.

 ### 2.7.2.
-Example Pattern (Added 10/12/2020)
+Example Patterns (Added 10/12/2020)
 - An HTTP request comes into API GW, which proxies to Lambda, which runs code, and returns information back to GW, and then the user.
-- Each execution is separate from one anohter.
-- Not the same as auto scaling (It just scales...)
-- Compare to Traditional architecture.
+Each execution is separate from one anohter.
+Not the same as auto scaling (It just scales...)
+Compare to Traditional architecture.
-  - Request comes into a load balancer, then a web server, which talks to the DB, does some action, and returns data.
+  - Request comes into a load balancer, then a web server,which talks to the DB, does some action, and returns data.
-  - Instead.
-API GW to Lambda which can write Dynamo DB and other activities.
+  - Instead, API GW to Lambda which can write Dynamo DB and other activities.
-- Triggers:
-  - You can invoke with Lambda console, Lambda API, AWS SDK, CLI, and AWS toolkits.
+  - Triggers: You can invoke with Lambda console, Lambda API, AWS SDK, CLI, and AWS toolkits.
-  -
+ - An application is running from an EC2 instance and it must invoke Lambda functions asynchronously in a decoupled manner.
+To achieve push based architecture this, use a SNS message and configure the target of the message to be a Lambda function (SQS can't trigger a Lambda function.)

 ### 2.7.3.
 Lambda Key Details:
 - Lambda is a compute service where you upload your code as a function and AWS provisions the necessary details underneath the function so that the function executes successfully.